O'Grady

-O'Grady (stylized as O*gRAdY) is an American animated television series created by Tom Snyder, Carl W. Adams, and Holly Schlesinger for Noggin's teen-oriented programming block, The N. The show was animated at Snyder's Soup2Nuts studio.
-It features the voices of H. Jon Benjamin, Melissa Bardin Galsky, Patrice O'Neal, and Holly Schlesinger playing a group of four 17-year-old teenagers living in the town of O'Grady.
+O'Grady is an American animated comedy television series created by Tom Snyder, Carl W. Adams, and Holly Schlesinger for Noggin's teen programming block, The N. The show features the voices of H. Jon Benjamin, Melissa Bardin Galsky, Patrice O'Neal, and Holly Schlesinger playing a group of four teenagers living in the town of O'Grady.
 In each episode, the characters experience a different supernatural phenomenon while also facing ordinary high school challenges.
+The show was animated at Snyder's Soup2Nuts studio.

 Plot

 The series is set in the fictional town of O'Grady, which is periodically plagued by a force called "The Weirdness."
 The Weirdness affects its residents in strange ways, and its effects usually last for several days.
 For example, it causes people to project their private thoughts in bubbles over their heads, or produce clones of themselves every time they get angry.
 The focal characters of the show are four students of O'Grady High: Kevin, Abby, Harold, and Beth.
-In the first eight episodes, the former two would appear interviewing at Eets-A-Pizza for a cold opening, explaining that the Weirdness was caused by a "secret government program', but sometimes would get distracted into other things.
-The interviews would cease after "Cop 'Stache".
+In the first eight episodes, the former two would appear interviewing at Eets-A-Pizza for a cold opening, with Kevin explaining that the Weirdness was caused by a "secret government program', but sometimes would get distracted into other things.
+The interviews expired after "Cop 'Stache".